Sherwin Williams FX1003 is a solvent-based intumescent coating designed for structural steelwork.

 Steel Preparation & Primers:

 A primer is used as a preparatory coating put on the steel before applying the intumescent paint and acts to provide corrosion protection.
-Priming ensures better adhesion of the intumecent paint to the surface, increases its durability, and provides additional protection for the material being painted and is always recommended.
+Priming ensures better adhesion of the intumescent paint to the surface, increases its durability, and provides additional protection for the material being painted and is always recommended.

 A primer designed for steel is still highly recommended if a part is to be exposed to moisture.
 Once water seeps through to the bare metal, oxidation will begin (plain steel will simply rust).
 Metal primers might contain additional materials to protect against corrosion, such as sacrificial zinc.